for grades: 2 - 12

 Program Length: 45 minutes

-Program Cost: $175 plus travel expense for first program for one class, $125 for each additional program on the same day.
+Program Cost: $175, plus travel fee, for first program. $125 for each additional program on the same day

 Please Note: The Hudson Highlands Nature Museum and its professional staff are fully licensed by state and federal agencies to maintain a collection of live native animal species for the purpose of education.
 For the health and well-being of our animals, our permits require that we have a NO TOUCH policy.
 Children will not be permitted to touch or pet any of our living collection.